 Government and Industry Relations Grants and Contracts Innovation and Intellectual Property

-Professional Supervisory
+Management Professional Supervisory

 Penn State Job Catalog

-Technology Licensing Specialist – Principal Professional (PSU2071)
+Technology Licensing Officer – Principal Professional (PSU2071)

-Job Summary
+Job Summary and Representative Duties

-- Determine and implement patent strategy for new invention disclosures including selecting legal counsel, reviewing patent applications, interviewing inventors, reviewing prosecution documents, and assisting in making decisions with legal counsel
+- Determine and implement patent strategy for new invention disclosures, including selecting legal counsel, reviewing patent applications, interviewing inventors, reviewing prosecution documents, and assisting in making decisions with legal counsel

-- Engage in activities that promote or develop and enhance the formation of startup companies from Penn State technologies; provide guidance and planning on developing technologies concerning commercial success May supervise staff members, including hiring, development, and performance management
+- Engage in activities that promote or develop and enhance the formation of startup companies from University technologies; provide guidance and planning on developing technologies

 Level Matrix